 Beautiful 55+ Enclave of Virginia Heritage in Northern Virginia is Part of a Larger Development and Features Single Family Homes, a Large Clubhouse, Two Swimming Pools, a Woodworking Shop, Walking Paths and More

-The 15 floor plans range in size from 1,366 to 2,816 square feet.
-Although there are some two story designs, most homes are single story.
-Lennar's collections offer finished basements and a long list of free upgrades.
-Exteriors are brick, vinyl and/or faux stone with a pitched roof and a small front porch.
-All models have an attached garage.
+Lennar has three collections, the Cottage, Manor and Plantation, with nearly a dozen floor plans ranging from 1,366 square feet to 4,387 square feet.
+Although there are some two story designs, most homes are single story and most have a finished basement.
+A long list of free upgrades is standard.
+D.R.
+Horton has five floorplans with 1,761 square feet to 2,505 square feet.
+Nearly all properties have a vinyl, brick and/or faux stone exteriror with a pitched roof and a small front porch with an attached garage.

 Prices begin in the mid-$300,000s.
-The HOA fee is $210 per month and includes basic cable, trash pick up, recylcing and common area maintenance.
+The HOA fee is $212 per month and includes basic cable, trash pick up, recylcing and common area maintenance.
 Please verify these prices with a Realtor as they are bound to change.
-New home sales, resales, and quick move-ins are available.

-The gated Virginia Heritage has a social director that plans potlucks, karaoke nights, pancake breakfasts, and golf at nearby Lee's Hill Golf Club.
-Neighbors can join Spare Time Singers, a day trip group, a writing club, or a quilting circle.
-The newly renovated 18,000 square foot clubhouse offers a fitness center, a large indoor pool, a computer lab, a woodworking shop, and a ballroom.
+The recently renovated 18,000 square foot clubhouse offers a fitness center, a large indoor pool, a computer lab, a woodworking shop, and a ballroom.
 Outdoors, lighted tennis courts, bocce ball courts and a beautiful swimming pool beckon.
 There are also walking and biking trails.

 Both Washington, D.C., and Richmond are a 45 minute drive away.
 Old Town Fredericksburg is packed with restaurants, brew pubs, entertainment spots, and boutiques.
-The University of Mary Washington has two galleries.
-Its Klein Theatre hosts both full-scale productions and intimate one-acts.
-The city sponsors art in its parks, a farmers' market, and a festival for performing arts.
+It also sponsors art in its parks, a farmers' market, and a festival for performing arts.
 The Rappahannock River rings the city, and Friends of the Rappahannock hold an annual Riverfest with music, crabs, catfish, and boatrides.
 Nearby Lake Anna State Park permits boating, fishing, and sunbathing.

 Mary Washington Hospital is accredited by the Joint Commission.